Vodafone, Hutchison unveil $19 billion UK mobile merger

 Vodafone, which is currently Britain's third-biggest mobile operator, and fourth-placed Hutchison will have options which would allow Vodafone to acquire the Hong Kong-based conglomerate's 49 per cent stake in the future.

-The deal will face prolonged scrutiny from regulators who have previously opposed deals that reduce the number of networks in major markets from four to three.
+The deal will face intense scrutiny from regulators who have previously opposed deals that reduce the number of networks in major markets from four to three.

-"As a country, the UK will benefit from the creation of a sustainable, strongly competitive third scaled operator - with a clear 11 billion pound network investment plan - driving growth, employment and innovation," Vodafone's new CEO, Margherita Della Valle, said.
+Vodafone's Essam said the companies would present the deal to Britain's Competition and Markets Authority (CMA) in the coming weeks.
+"We believe that this case stands on very strong grounds," he told reporters.
+"We're very confident on our case."

+Hutchison's Three UK boss Robert Finnegan pointed out that the planned investment was substantially higher than rivals, and while a rejection by the CMA would not lead to Hutchison exiting Britain, it would have to reduce investment.

 Vodafone said customers of both companies would enjoy better network coverage within the first 12 months of the deal closing, expected before the end of 2024, subject to regulatory and shareholder approval.